mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 The duration is measured from the last modification of the log file.
 Files are purged in the order they were created.
-The automatic purge works in a similar manner to `PURGE BINARY LOGS TO <filename>` in that it will stop the purge if an eligible file is in active use, i.e. being read by a slave.
+The automatic purge works in a similar manner to `PURGE BINARY LOGS TO <filename>` in that it will stop the purge if an eligible file is in active use, i.e. being read by a replica.

 The duration can be specified as explained [here](../Getting-Started/Configuration-Guide.md#durations).